bushrajav/Book-App/README.md

 #Book-App

-FUNCTIONALITY STILL TO BE IMPLEMENTED/FIXED AT CLIENT SIDE FOR A USER: i- Login ii- Register iii- Logout
+FUNCTIONALITY STILL TO BE IMPLEMENTED/FIXED AT CLIENT SIDE FOR A USER:

+i- Login
+ii- Register
+iii- Logout
+iv- Cart Add/Delete

 WORKING FUNCTIONALITY:

-i- Renders all books from the database ii- Search the book by book title.
+i- Renders all books from the database
+ii- Search the book by book title.

 Steps:

 1. Create a database in postgresql.